TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

    /usr/local/bin/pullio > /volume1/docker/appdata/pullio/pullio.log 2>&1
 ```

-To test if Pullio works, run this command in your terminal: `sudo pullio --debug`.

-You should see that it will download and recreate all the containers and also get notifications (if you have this enabled).
+It can be frustrating to test the script if no docker image updates are available, for that you can run command `sudo pullio --debug` and the script will behave as if an update is available.
+If you have set to receive notifications, you should receive them.

 More info about Pullio [HERE](https://hotio.dev/pullio/){:target="_blank" rel="noopener noreferrer"}